 Fashion MNIST database¶

-Objective: Build a Deep Neural Network and a Convolutional Neural Network using Pytorch to classify fashion products.
+Objective: Train a basic Convolutional Neural Network (CNN) to classify fashion products.

 - T-shirt/top: 0